 Fertilizer: Feed with a low-nitrogen fertilizer every couple of weeks while in full leaf.

 Light: Give cyclamen bright, indirect light in the winter.
 While your plant is dormant during the summer, keep it out of bright light.
+You can move it to a shady spot outdoors in summer.
+Just make certain it is not getting too much water.

 - Cyclamen generally go dormant for the summer.
 They don’t like the lack of rain and excess heat, so they take a siesta.
 By April cyclamen start getting tired and the leaves will begin to yellow and die.
 Exactly when they go fully dormant depends on their growing conditions.
 If they are houseplants and the heat is kept high, they’ll peter out more quickly.
 On the other hand, some don’t ever appear to go fully dormant.